Polish People's Party of Wilno Land

 The Polish People's Party of Wilno Land (Note: Polish: Polskie Stronnictwo Ludowe Ziemi Wileńskiej, abbriv.: PSL Ziemi Wileńskiej) was a left-wing political party in the Republic of Central Lithuania.
 Following the 1922 general elections, it held 13 seats in the Sejm of Central Lithuania.
-Its ideology consisted of agrarianism and agrarian socialism, and it supported the autonomy of Central Lithuania from Poland.
+Its ideology consisted of agrarianism and agrarian socialism, and it supported the autonomy of Central Lithuania within a federation with Poland.
 Its leader was Bronisław Krzyżanowski.